TobyX-Corp/phantom-react/docs/events.md

 **onTouch(touchState, touchPosition, source)**

-Viro components fire onTouch events when the user performs a touch gesture on the touch pad of the physical control.
+Phantom components fire onTouch events when the user performs a touch gesture on the touch pad of the physical control.

 State Numeric Value	Description